Has filter. false [sweetitch] templateSuffix is truthy

 Sweet itch is caused by an allergic reaction to the protein in the saliva of biting insects.

-When does sweet itch start?
+When does Sweet Itch start?

 As it presents typically in a horse's second or third summer and subsequently worsens with age, it appears to be a delayed hypersensitivity as well as a threshold response.

-What does sweet itch in horses look like?
+What does Sweet Itch in horses look like?

 Horses predominantly show signs of sweet itch at the base of the mane and tail, and on the face.
 The withers, back, belly and rump can also be affected.